VictorChidex1/novluma-saas/CONTEXT_HANDOVER.md

-# Lumina SaaS - Comprehensive Project Documentation
+# Novluma SaaS - Comprehensive Project Documentation

 **Project Status**: MVP Complete
 **Last Updated**: December 5, 2025

 ## � Project Overview

-Lumina is a modern SaaS platform designed for AI-powered content generation.
+Novluma is a modern SaaS platform designed for AI-powered content generation.
 It features a high-converting landing page, a full user dashboard, a blog system, an admin panel, and a powerful AI engine.

 ## 🛠️ Technology Stack